 A WILD WAY TO HEAL

-An Evening Walk on the Wild Side at the Woodland Park Zoo was one of the events created in answer to their request.
+An Evening Walk on the Wild Side at the Woodland Park Zoo was one of the events created in answer to their request (see Why I bring people to the zoo).

 Join me, Rose De Dan, Wild Reiki and Shamanic Healing, for a unique after-hours, behind-the-scenes evening with the animals at the Woodland Park Zoo!

-On August 10, when we are gathered as a group, I will invoke sacred space in the Peruvian shamanic tradition for the duration of the evening.
+On August 19, when we gather as a group at the Zoo, I will invoke sacred space in the Peruvian shamanic tradition for the duration of the evening.
 Opening sacred space makes it possible for Spirit to manifest strongly both for and through the animals on the zoo grounds, enabling us to connect more fully with them.
 And as the animals are ambassadors for their species, we then are able to connect with animals all over the world.

-During the evening, you’ll learn about day-to-day life at the zoo as we walk with our guide and have up-close and personal animal encounters with at least two of the smaller zoo animal ambassadors.
+During the evening we’ll learn about the animals as we walk with our guide, and have up-close and personal animal encounters with at least two of the smaller zoo animal ambassadors.
+As I have been leading groups on these events for several years (and thanks to our wonderful zoo guides) we frequently depart from the usual tour outline as the animals and the energy guides us, so every evening is different!

 At the end of the zoo evening we will close space together, and offer our gratitude.